krokkered/Ulisse/README.md

 Exam Project about Odissey.
 Help Ulysses kill the Suitors!

-the assets are not included
+assets and music not included

 here some screenshot